PriscillaOng12/GoldRushMaze/DESIGN.md

 ### Inputs and outputs

-> Briefly describe the inputs (map file) and outputs (to terminal).
 Inputs: Map file
-Outputs: Message to terminal
+Outputs: Message to terminal, and messages to clients.

 We log all communication messages originating from the server (along with destination) and debug messages to a log file log.txt.